amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-decor-product-blank.md

 * **Product code** : Enter the unique product code.

-*  SKU ID : Enter SKU id is the same as product code or if it is different then enter accordingly.
+*  **SKU ID :** Enter SKU id is the same as product code or if it is different then enter accordingly.

    A product code, also known as a product number, SKU (Stock Keeping Unit), or UPC (Universal Product Code), is a unique identifier assigned to a particular product or item.
    .

-*  Category : Select Product Category, from the drop-down under which the product needs to be defined.
+*  **Category :** Select Product Category, from the drop-down under which the product needs to be defined.

  **How to Add a category & Sub-category**

-Subcategory : select product & Select Subcategory under which the product needs to be defined.
- **How to Add a category & Sub-category**
+**Subcategory :** select product & Select Subcategory under which the product needs to be defined.How to Add a category & Sub-category

-Product title : Enter product title
+**Product title :** Enter product title

- Product Description : Enter Product Description not more than 200 chars.
+**Product Description** : Enter Product Description not more than 200 chars.
 This description is used for internal definition.

-Product thumbnail : select and upload the product thumbnail. (.jpg format only).
+**Product thumbnail :** select and upload the product thumbnail. (.jpg format only).
 This thumbnail image will be displayed in EzyAdmin for that Product.

-Supplier : select the supplier under which the product will be listed.
+**Supplier :** select the supplier under which the product will be listed.

-Orientation: select the product orientation ie. portrait, landscape, square.
+**Orientation:** select the product orientation ie. portrait, landscape, square.

-Size : select product size.
+**Size :** select product size.
 Eg, 12x12, 6x6 This size is used for internal definition.

-Preview type : select the product preview type from the given drop-down.This option is used for internal definition.
+**Preview type :** select the product preview type from the given drop-down.This option is used for internal definition.

- Note: Preview needs to be selected as per the product type.
+ **Note: Preview needs to be selected as per the product type.**

  Products Preview type

  Photobooks 3D

  Mini book 2D

  Calendar2D

  Canvas prints3D

  Mounted prints3D

  Frames3D

  Mug 3D

- Prints
- Image
+ Prints Image

 * Min pages : Enter min page count.
 Eg. for single surface product the page count is 1